ultraflynn/javonical/README.md

 Generics
 --------
 "Could you tell me what is type erasure is?"

 "Would a class compile if it had 2 methods on which both had the same return value and both took a single parameter, one being List<String> and the other being List<Date>."
 No. Type erasure would removed the type of the List in both methods leaving both methods with the same signature.

 "What is the difference between 'super' and 'extends'?"
 PECS.
+Producer Extends, Consumer Super.

 Basics
 ------
 "What visibility modifiers can be added to a field and what is the order of their visibility?"
 Most visible first: public, protected, package private, private.

+"What does the transient keyword do?"

 Collections and Data Structures
 -------------------------------
-"What are the different kinds of collection and name some of the implementations?"
+"Name the 4 base collection interfaces and some of the implementations."
-Map, Set, List...
+Map, Set, List, Queue...
-ArrayList, HashMap, HashSet, CopyOnWriteArrayList, ConcurrentHashMap, Vector, Hashtable
+ArrayList, HashMap, HashSet, CopyOnWriteArrayList, CopyOnWriteArraySet, ConcurrentHashMap, Vector, Hashtable, LinkedList, Stack, TreeMap, TreeSet, LinkedHashMap, LinkedHashSet, EnumMap...

 "What do you understand Big O notation to be?"
 "How is a HashMap implemented?"